acedev97/health-consultant-app/README.md

+# 🚨 Help Me Improve Our Datasets!

+I need your help!
+Please take a look at current datasets and add more data to improve my machine learning-powered disease prediction app.
+Your contributions can help make this tool more accurate and comprehensive.

+**Please fork this repository and send me PR at any time with any updates.
+Welcome to my repository.
+Thanks!** 🌟

 # HealthCare ChatBot

 A machine learning-powered chatbot for preliminary disease diagnosis based on user-reported symptoms.
 This interactive tool helps users identify potential health issues by guiding them through symptom selection and providing disease predictions, descriptions, and precautions.